JKWalleiee/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 -Learning rate (static): 0.001

 In this first training the normalization of the images, in grayscale, was done with the equation: (img / 255).
-My initial results showed that the model tended to overfit to the original training set, the accuracy of the training set was high but the accuracy of the valid set was less than the desired percentage.
-For this reason, I modified the normalization to (img-128/128), and adjust the training parameters:
+My initial results showed that the model tended to overfit to the original training set, the accuracy of the training set was high but the accuracy of the valid set was less than the desired percentage (89.2%).
+For this reason, I modified the normalization to (img-128/128) (the validation accuracy increased to 90.9%), and adjust the training parameters:

 - Epochs: 20